tethysplatform/tethys/docs/installation/production/cloud/azure/create.rst

 What's Next?
 ============

 Congratulations!
 You have a Tethys Portal running in Azure.
-In the next tutorial you will learn how connect to the VM and configure and customize the Tethys Portal.
+In the next tutorial you will learn how connect to the VM and learn about what is installed on it.